Prashanth-Nelli/jsPdfTablePlugin/README.md

 doc.drawTable returns current editing position.

-if the returned value is doc.internal.pageSize.height you should
+if the returned value is greater than  doc.internal.pageSize.height you should

 add a new page for further editing

-u style the table header fill color by changing values in drawRows Method
+u can change  the table header fill color by changing values in drawRows Method

 table plugin uses the fontSize and fontStyle set by the user